Do You Send Emails with Blank Subject Fields?

 We all agree we are sick and tired of spam, right?
-Even with the greatest spam filters, we still have to review our spam/junk folders to find those legit messages that get caught in the spam trap.
-(Check out my article Simple Tips on How to Deal with Spam.)
+But, even with the most excellent spam filters, we still have to review our spam/junk folders to find those legit messages that get caught in the spam trap.

-Once each day I go through my spam folder, mark those that are spam as junk and move the others to their appropriate folder.
-If I don’t have the discipline to do this every day the volume builds and gets unmanageable.
-I have probably deleted legit emails that got caught in spam filters when I deleted all junk at once.
+Once each day, I go through my spam folder, mark spam as junk and move the others to their appropriate folder.
+If I don’t have the discipline to do this daily, the volume builds and becomes unmanageable.
+In addition, I risk deleting legit emails that got caught in spam filters if I delete all junk at once.

-I admit I do open some spammy emails because curiosity gets the best of me.
+I admit I open some spammy emails because curiosity gets the best of me.
 Just to see what they are up to.
 And I can see why some folks fall for these tricks and scams.
-Some of these emails look professional and are great at spoofing companies we all do business with!
+However, some of these emails look legit and are great at spoofing companies we all do business with.

 No Subject = Spammer

-For the most part, I do not open e-mails where the Subject: field is blank unless I immediately recognize the Sender.
-Most non-subjected e-mails are spam.
-Not having a Subject: therefore makes you look spammy and generally will have your e-mail end up in my junk folder misidentified as spam.
-I get so many e-mails I just don’t have time to open them all to double-check.
+Not having a Subject makes you look spammy and generally will have your email end up in the junk folder misidentified as spam.
+Don’t expect recipients to have time to open subjectless emails to double-check.

-Opening the e-mail in of itself is not risky.
-The risk is clicking on any links within — just don’t do it.
+Opening the email in itself is not risky.
+The risk is clicking on any attachments or links within — don’t do it.

-Recently, I had several subject-less e-mails arrive in my spam folder.
-When I kindly let those who sent me the e-mails know that they should always use a Subject so they don’t look spammy, well, 2 of the 3 didn’t appreciate my advice.
+Recently, I had several subject-less emails arrive in my spam folder.
+When I kindly let those who sent me the emails know that they should always use a Subject so they don’t look spammy, two of the three didn’t appreciate my advice.

-The third was actually very nice and thanked me because they didn’t know that not including a Subject could mean their e-mail would not be read.
-One out of three ain’t bad!
+The third was very friendly and thanked me because they didn’t know that not including a Subject could mean their email would not be read.
+So one out of three ain’t bad.

 Always Create a Fitting Subject

-The Subject: field is a huge part of every e-mail you send.
-Take the time to create a relevant phrase that applies to each e-mail you send.
-Don’t be spammy!
+The Subject field is an integral part of every email you send.
+Take the time to create a relevant short phrase that applies to each email you send.
+Don’t be spammy.

-Here’s a list of a just a few of my Subject related articles for your convenience:
+Here’s a list of just a few of my Subject related articles for your convenience: